elemermelada/mc-docker/README.md

 Where each argument is replaced with the right value.
 These values can be obtained from the original launch command, but the token will eventually expire.
 You can find online [ways to refresh the token](https://kqzz.github.io/mc-bearer-token/).

 ## Troubleshooting
  - You need to make sure you can run GUI apps within docker.
 There are tons of guides online on how to get this working, a simple ubuntu image running gedit is a good start.
-If it doesn't work, `mc-docker` will not work
+If it doesn't work, `mc-docker` will not work.
+On linux hosts, make sure to run `xhost +local:docker` to grant Docker access to the X11 server.
+Also disable Wayland if you haven't already...
  - If when running the image there are isues with `iblwjgl.so`, such as "wrong ELF class: ELFCLASS32 (Possible cause: architecture word width mismatch)", replacing `iblwjgl.so` with `iblwjgl64.so` from the same folder might do the trick
  - To avoid using hardware acceleration add the `-Dorg.lwjgl.opengl.Display.allowSoftwareOpenGL=true` argument to the `CMD`